Ribocentre-switch/Ribocentre-switch.github.io/_pages/application.md

 <p id="Synthetic_Biology"> </p>
 <br><br>
 <p class="header_box" >Synthetic Biology</p>
-Re-engineered riboswitches that no longer respond to cellular metabolites, but that instead can be controlled by synthetic molecules, are potentially useful gene regulatory tools for use in synthetic biology and biotechnology fields.<br>
+Re-engineered riboswitches, which are unresponsive to cellular metabolites and instead can be manipulated by synthetic molecules, hold promise as gene regulatory tools in the fields of synthetic biology and biotechnology.<br>

 <html>
 <head>